What is golf cart insurance?

 Does GEICO insure golf carts?

 In general, a golf cart has a lower maximum speed than a low-speed vehicle or neighborhood electric vehicle (NEV).
-While the maximum speed on a golf cart ranges between 15 and 20 mph, A low-speed vehicle can go up to 25 mph.
+While the maximum speed on a golf cart ranges between 15 and 20 mph, a low-speed vehicle can go up to 25 mph.
 Low-speed vehicles have more of the features of cars, like turn signals, lights and seatbelts.
 Some insurance companies cover both with the same type of policy.

 With most golf cart policies, you can get uninsured/underinsured motorist coverage.
 This is the type of coverage you'd need if you were in an accident and the other driver was at fault but did not have their own insurance.
 If you caused the accident, your policy will cover you.